-And I wondered about that.
-Is connection with God a possibility simply because I want it so badly?
-Said another way, can I want more from God than he’s got to give me?
-Because I don’t think I can.
+And I wondered…is connection with God possible simply because I want it so badly?
+Can I want more from God than he’s got to give me?
+I don’t think I can.
 That would make me capable of imagining more than he is.
 And I’m sure I can’t do that.

 Besides, I’ve had some deep stabs of joy with God, of feeling like all my longings were met in him, like he was my prize, my treasure.
 Getting up to hang out with him has felt like the best part of my day some days.
 But not lately.
-Lately I’ve dreaded waking up.
-I’ve gotten up and just gone through the motions.
+Lately I’ve dreaded it.

-Hawk’s delight rattled me, and I felt angry.
+Hawk’s delight made me angry.
 What had happened to my joy?
-Where’d you go, God?
 It’s hard enough living life as it is.
-I’m mad about that, too.
 But having to live it without feeling your presence?
 Just shoot me now!
-I can’t do it!
-Your words say your Spirit’s gifts include love and joy.
-So where are they?
-Where’s HE?
+Your words say your Spirit’s gifts include joy.
+So where is it?
+Where’s he?

 And I want more.

-The next morning, there were words in my head before I got out of bed, something about “no one understands what God’s prepared for those who love him.”
+During the night, I woke up with words in my head, something about “no one understands what God’s prepared for those who love him.”
 I googled to find where they came from: